jrobsondev/auto_screengrab/README.md

 ## How to install

 Auto Screengrab does not require installation as it is a standalone executable.
-To use, simply run the .exe found in the [insert folder name here] folder.
+To use, simply run the .exe found in the dist folder.

+Please note that the autoscreengrab.exe must be run in a location containing the 'icons' folder.

 ## How to use